djpardis/djpardis.github.io/_posts/2015-05-23-hourly-mentions-of-a-word-on-twitter.markdown

 {% endhighlight %}

 Below is a sample of the output format.
-You can see, for example, that `65235` documents (tweets) have been stored in the `irelandtweets`
+You can see, for example, that `65235` documents (tweets) have been stored in the `irelandtweets` folder.